racinrandall/clone_vm/README.md

   - vm_lifecycle:
   - vm_cpu: Number of CPUs required for VM.
   - vm_mem: How much RAM is required for VM.
+  - vm_domain: what domain to place VM in.

 The following variables are configured with default values that you may choose to change: